- How to Create a Capital Expenditure Budget for a Loading Dock

-How to Build a Capital Expenditure Budget for the Loading Dock
+How to Create a Capital Expenditure Budget for a Loading Dock

-Loading docks are part of every industrial building and can be taken for granted or thought of as just part of the building structure.
+Loading docks are part of every industrial building and can be taken for granted when creating your capital expenditure budget (capex budget).
 But in reality, the loading dock is where a company’s raw materials and finished goods travel across day in and day out.
 Organizations that take time to analyze and develop a comprehensive, need-based approach to loading and unloading trailers, set themselves up to maximize productivity, safety and security for their business.

 When loading dock equipment fails, can’t operate effectively or doesn’t stand up to the job, it can derail even the most meticulously planned shipping or receiving schedule.
 That’s why facility managers need to put the same care and attention to detail into building a capital expenditure budget program for their loading docks as they put into its day-to-day scheduling.

 Knowing when to repair equipment versus replace it can save an organization thousands of dollars.

 Loading dock levelers, vehicle restraints, control panels and dock enclosures are expensive assets and proper maintenance of them is critical.
 But, even with the most diligent maintenance, they won’t last forever, and their depreciation time can be calculated.
 Thus, budgeting for both maintenance and eventual replacement can, and should, be done proactively.
 By accurately assessing the value of your loading dock equipment and using a simple formula, managers can create a capex budget as easily as a weekly shipping and receiving schedule.